r3dy-malz/r3dy-malz.github.io/_posts/2025-12-08-z2a-unpacking-custom-sample.md

 ## Basic Binary Information

 > The first step after `Triage` of the binary, is to perform a basic static analysis.
 The goal ?
 Make assumptions about the information that are available directly in the structure of the sample.
->

 Using **Detect It Easy**, it appears that the `.rsrc` section has a constant high entropy.
-This indicates an encrypted zone inside the resource and surely a packed malware.
+This kind of entropy can indicates the presence of malware.

 ![{44CA82E5-1CE1-4973-968E-A52EACA01D46}.png](/assets/img/44CA82E5-1CE1-4973-968E-A52EACA01D46.png)
 _DetectItEasy screenshot - .rsrc section entropy diagram_